KolesovDmitry/v.perpsegment/README.md

 v.perpsegment
 =============

-v.perpline is a GRASS GIS script to create line segment which is central perpendicular to user-defined line segment
+v.perpline is a GRASS GIS script to create line segment by coordinates of the perpendicular vector, segment length and coordinates of central point of the segment.